georgefrank/rodeo/README.md

   $> hugo new post/[your_post_name_here].md
   ```

-1. All changes should be made to your own fork and pushed through via a pull
+1. Submit a pull request to the `master` branch from your fork.
+All comments and editing should take place through the pull request issue.
-   request to the `master` branch.